ibm-cloud-docs/EventStreams/eventstreams073.md

 <br/>
 <dt>Partition</dt>
 <dd>Each topic comprises one or more partitions.
 Each partition is an ordered list of messages.
 The messages on a partition are each given a monotonically increasing number called the offset.
-<p>Each partition has one server in the cluster that acts as the partition's leader and other servers that act as the followers.<p>
+<p>Each partition has one broker in the cluster that acts as the partition's leader and other brokers that act as the followers.<p>
 <p>If a topic has more than one partition, it allows data to be fed through in parallel to increase throughput by distributing the partitions across the cluster.
 The number of partitions also influences the balancing of workload among consumers.</p>
 <p>For more information, see [Partition leadership](/docs/services/EventStreams?topic=eventstreams-partition_leadership#partition_leadership).</dd>
 <dt>Producer</dt>